 Austyn Adams is a second-year student at American University pursuing a dual Juris Doctor and Master’s degree in International Affairs at the American University Washington College of Law and School of International service.
-His focus lies in Cybersecurity Law, National Security and Foreign Policy.
+His focus lies in cybersecurity law, national security and foreign policy.
 He is currently researching the Vulnerability Equities Process, focusing on the implications of the United States’ approach to handling Zero-day Exploits.
-Austyn received his B.A. in Political Science, concentration in International Law and Politics, from Louisiana State University.
-In his free time, Austyn enjoys cooking, exercising, and exploring his new home of Washington, D.C.
+He received his B.A. in Political Science, concentration in International Law and Politics, from Louisiana State University.
+In his free time, he enjoys cooking, exercising, and exploring his new home of Washington, DC.

-Asvatha Babu is a PhD student at American University’s School of Communication studying governments’ use of ICTs and emerging technologies as tools of development and soft power.
-She is particularly interested in the role of technology in identity management and self-sovereign identity in the developing world.
+Asvatha Babu is a PhD student at American University’s School of Communication studying technology hype in media and governments’ adoption of emerging technologies as tools of development and soft power.
+Her research interests include internet governance, cybersecurity, and the use of technology in the developing world.
 She graduated with her M.A. from the School of International Service at American University where she focused on cybersecurity and technology policy.
 She went on to work as a Research Fellow at the Blockchain Trust Accelerator at New America where she was able to study the use of blockchain technology for social impact.
 She has also worked as a Research Associate at the Institute on Disability and Public Policy at American University where she conducted research on global disability policy and inclusive technologies.
 She has interned at the Centre for Internet and Society in Bangalore, India where she researched the multi-stakeholder model of internet governance, at the Atlantic Council's Cyber Statecraft Initiative, and the Information Technology and Innovation Foundation in Washington, DC.

 Erica Diya Basu is a PhD student at American University’s School of Communication.
 Her research interests converge at the intersection of emerging multi-stakeholder models and privatization of Internet governance, public diplomacy, and technology policy.
 Her geographical area of study focuses on India’s emerging role in these areas.
 She holds a master’s degree in strategic communication from American University’s School of Communication and a bachelor’s degree in speech communication from the College of Wooster.
 Erica has over two decades of professional experience as a communication practitioner in strategic marketing and corporate communication, and public diplomacy.
 Before returning to graduate school she worked as the Media and Public Communications Chief at the U.S. Consulate General in Kolkata, India.
 In this capacity, she was an integral member of the media relations team for Secretary Clinton’s two India trips in 2011 and 2012 and President Obama’s 2015 India visit.
 She was awarded the U.S. State Department’s Meritorious Honor Award for innovative media and public affairs strategies for northeast India.
 Her master’s capstone studying the U.S. Embassy India’s digital campaign on climate change won the Best Graduate Capstone in 2016.
 She worked on independent research on India’s growing role in ICANN over the summer of 2017.